-The gender pay gap is the result of many complex factors including vertical and horizontal occupational segregation, direct pay discrimination but is mainly linked to what is called the “motherhood penalty”.
-In a society where unpaid care work (household work, caring for children, disabled, elderly and frail) isn’t valued, the motherhood penalty refers to the pay gap (care gap) between mothers and childless women.
+The gender pay gap is the result of many complex factors including vertical and horizontal occupational segregation and direct pay discrimination but is mainly linked to what is called the “motherhood penalty”.
+In a society where unpaid care work (household work, caring for children, disabled, elderly and frail) is not valued, the motherhood penalty refers to the pay gap (care gap) between mothers and childless women.

 The fact that mothers suffer a wage penalty raises major concerns that go beyond those highlighted by gender inequality.
 This ultimately questions the capacity of societies to manage a sustainable balance between their economic aim of active female participation in paid work and the social aims of providing a fair distribution of income to support the reproduction and rearing of children.